skyz20/TEB1113_DSA/README.md

 ## 🧋 Group Project: Bobarista

-Bobarista is a **Qt-based GUI application** that simulates drink order queue processing using both array-based and linked list-based implementations.
-It visualizes the performance difference using real-time charts powered by Qt Charts.
+Bobarista is a **Qt-based GUI application** that simulates a bubble tea ordering system using queue data structures.
+It supports array-based and linked list-based queues to handle key operations like enqueue (insertion) and dequeue (deletion).
+The app lets users see how different data structure implementations affect the flow and performance of managing customer orders in real time.

-🔧 **Key Features**:
-- Real-time enqueue/dequeue operations
-- Dynamic chart updates
-- Friendly GUI with stacked widgets and theme support

 📁 [View Project Source](./Project/Bobarista)